 So, what’s your next move?

-Maybe it’s rewriting your onboarding guide, fostering better relationships with your affiliates, or even switching up your affiliate tools.
+Maybe it’s rewriting your onboarding guide, fostering better relationships with your affiliates, improving your affiliate products, or switching up your tracking tools.
 Whatever it is, taking action is more valuable than simply being aware.
-So, start implementing what you’ve learned now.
+Start implementing what you’ve learned now, and treat each mistake as data pointing you toward a more successful business.

-If you want expert guidance on optimizing your affiliate strategy, Vivian Agency is one message away.
-Contact us here or book a call with us for a one-on-one session.
+If you want expert guidance on optimising your affiliate marketing strategy, Vivian Agency is one message away.